-DPP® Syphilis Screen & Confirm - During the current quarter, we made progress in initiating studies and developing strategies to support a De Novo FDA 510(K) clearance regulatory pathway for the product, and expect to have clarity on this during the fourth quarter, so that we can re-initiate clinical trials and submit our 510(k) application by the middle of 2013.
-We also believe that the results of the study performed last year in China will be submitted for publication soon.
+DPP® Syphilis Screen & Confirm - During the current quarter we received data that we had been pursuing and that we believe support a De Novo FDA 510(K) clearance regulatory pathway for the product.
+We will soon request a meeting with the FDA to discuss this data so that we can re-initiate clinical trials and submit our 510(k) application by the middle of 2013.
+We are also pleased to report that the large study that was conducted with this product in 2010-2011 in China has been accepted for publication in an international scientific journal and we believe this data will also be useful in supporting our regulatory file.

 There is no point-of-care test for Syphilis that differentiates between active and past, previously treated cases, and there continues to be a substantial interest in this product by public health groups in the United States and abroad.
 But we need to establish that our DPP® Syphilis Screen & Confirm test detects primary infections at least as well as the legacy laboratory test known as Rapid Plasma Reagin ("RPR").
-We are optimistic that we can achieve this
+We are optimistic that we can achieve this.